hpaluch/centos-virt-install/README.md

 * running `virt-install` as root messes up disk drive permissions (CentOS guest would be unable to find vda disk device)

+### Why using kickstart floppies (instead of http)

+Using floppies (and local ISO cdrom file) avoids dependence on network configuration while installing guest

 ## Bugs